Teach English in Thailand

 break for March and April

 You will work until the end of the current semester that is in session when you arrive.
 We have start dates once per month, so if you arrive during the semester, you will jump right into the school year whenever you arrive and be expected to stay until the end of that current term.
 Demand is high for English teachers throughout the year in Thailand, so even if you arrive during the semester, we can place you with a school.
-If school is on break when you arrive, you will either be hired for summer school help and planning, or you can take that time to travel before the next semester begins.
-Our program staff also offer summer break opportunities to work at English camps and volunteer with Non Profit Organizations in Thailand, so if you don’t want to travel during that time there are still ways to keep busy and support yourself.
+We wouldn’t have monthly start dates unless we were confident about placing teachers year-round.
+If school is on break when you arrive, you will either be hired for summer school help and advance planning for the upcoming semester, or you can take that time to travel before the next semester begins.

 Application deadlines are two months before the listed start dates, but contact us if you are interested in applying for a start date that is not listed above.
 Sometimes we are able to take very last minute applicants.